 Humans are social animals.
 We function as social animals and require social activities in order to remain sane, happy and mentally healthy.
 Being healthy is a must if you wish to live a long and indulgent life!
 Most mature Satanists display quite altruistic behaviour.
 Many Satanists find that making others happy makes themselves happy.
 Despite the individualism of the left hand path I think that being seen as good, nice or friendly by others is a requirement of our mental health and self esteem.
 Our ego demands that we are socially acceptable; it makes us unhappy to forfeit altruism, especially in the long-term.

-“Biologists, sociologists, philosophers and above all, psychologists, have held to the "universal egoism" theory; that all apparent altruism is really selfishness in disguise.
+“Biologists, sociologists, philosophers and above all, psychologists, have held to the "universal egoism" theory: that all apparent altruism is really selfishness in disguise.
 Most arguments for altruism are based on ignorance of the underlying reasons for behaving good towards others or are purely semantic in nature, not logical.
+"We are born selfish" writes the eminent biologist Prof. Richard Dawkins in "The Selfish Gene" (1976)4, and this is why, he argues, we need to teach altruism, to give others good moral guidance, to think about our actions carefully, and that when we understand our motives better, we are better equipped to behave well, and overcome the ethnically-biased altruism that we are born with5.

 People behave altruistically for a number of selfish reasons.
-We are programmed genetically to behave in a way conducive to the sociability of the species: This unconscious species-instinct is the closest thing we have to true selfless altruism.
+We are programmed genetically to behave in a way conducive to the sociability of the species: This unconscious species-instinct is the closest thing we have to true selfless altruism and this drive is shared with other social species too.
 In nearly every other conscious sense, altruism is an illusion.
 We behave well because social good behaviour fires off pleasant neurochemicals in our brains (the pleasure reward), because consciously or unconsciously we want others to see us as a good person (the social reward) or to feel good about ourselves (for pride and self-esteem).
+This internal reward system means that while we think we act well towards others' for their own sake, we actually do it for the biochemical buzz that it gives us.
 Altruism is image and illusion.”

 When a mature person accepts that part and parcel of their own happiness is dependent on being a successful social animal, that making others happy makes oneself happy, is that person selfish or altruistic?
 Of course it's plain old selfishness; altruism is surely just long-term selfishness.
 Altruism is a hypocritical concept.